tytydraco/yessleep/out/The_Canal_Keeper.md

 She found things I wish she hadn't found.

 Last week, she came to me with a leather-bound journal she'd discovered in the library's restricted section.
-It was the diary of Mr. Cross, Sangrevor's first Canal Keeper, dating back to the city's founding in 1634.
+It was the diary of Mr. Cross, Sangrevor's first Canal Keeper, dating back to the city's founding in 1704.
 His early entries were mundane enough, construction reports, flow measurements, complaints about his meager salary.
 But as the months progressed, his tone grew increasingly disturbed.

 Clara read to me from entries that made my blood run cold:

 *"The workers found something today while excavating the central channel.The architects want to seal it and continue construction, but the sounds... dear God, the sounds that echo up from those depths..."*

 *"The red seepage has begun in earnest now.
 The city council insists it's a natural phenomenon, but I've seen the tests Dr. Harwick performed.
-This is no mineral deposit.
 This is something else entirely."*

 *"I cannot sleep.
 The dreams come nightly now.
 I feel watched, measured, found wanting.
 Yesterday I caught my reflection in the canal water and for a moment... for a moment it was not my face looking back."*